 - Halp—Halp is a robust conversational ticketing software that allows for seamless integration between tools like Slack and Teams to Jira Service Management, making your agents and tools even more powerful and capable to serve your organization.

 - Opsgenie—Opsgenie was acquired some time ago and integrated into the Atlassian ecosystem.
-With JSM rebranding and focusing on comprehensive ITSM, look for stronger DevOps integration and capabilities to come online with meaningful insights into your organizational performance.
+With JSM, rebranding and focusing on comprehensive ITSM, look for stronger DevOps integration and capabilities to come online with meaningful insights into your organizational performance.
+Do you have some doubts about Jira Service Desk Opsgenie, feel free to send us a message.

 What is Atlassian adding to Jira Service Management?

-Incident Management with Opsgenie: Previously a stand alone product, Atlassian is including the on-call scheduling, alerting, and incident swarming software in all Cloud Editions of Jira Service Management (JSM).
+Incident Management with Opsgenie: Previously a stand alone product, Atlassian is including the on-call scheduling, alerting, and incident swarming software in all Cloud Editions of JSM.

 Note: Jira Service Management for Server/Data Center Edition will be released by the end of 2020 and will not include Opsgenie.
 However, Opsgenie will still be available as an add on.
-Cloud customers currently using Opsgenie are able to migrate to JSM.
-All Opsgenie billing will fold into JSM’s cost.
+Cloud customers currently using Opsgenie are able to migrate to Jira Service Management.
+All Opsgenie billing will fold into Jira Service Management cost.

 Change Management: Atlassian added functionality to support changes to services for software development and infrastructure.
 This functionality includes tools for change risk assessments, advanced approval workflows, and deeper integrations with tools like Bitbucket Pipelines, Jenkins, and CircleCI.